 Literally, thousands of articles about aging are published weekly.
-Here are a few of our favorites.
+Here are a few of our favorite sources and articles.

 This 2014 spread from the New York Times Magazine, titled "Old Masters.
 After 80 Some People Don't Retire.
 They Reign," is a fascination.
 Very brief interviews accompany great photos by Erik Madigan Heck of artists, legislators, financiers, athletes, and others in their 80s and 90s.
 In his wonderful introductory essay, Lewis Lapham quotes the advice given by the wizard Merlyn to the young King Arthur in T.H.
 White's novel, The Once and Future King: "Learn why the world wags and what wags it.
 That is the only thing which the mind can never exhaust, never alienate, never be tortured by, never fear or distrust, and never dream of regretting."
 Lapham cites this as "the lesson I’m now almost old enough to learn: that the tree of knowledge and the fountain of youth are one and the same."
 The interviews with the luminaries in the article certainly seem to validate that lesson.